Telesat (TSAT)

 Michel Forest, Chief Technology Officer

-Michel Forest became Telesat's Chief Technology Officer following David Wendling's retirement at the end of February 2025.
-Before this role, he served as Telesat's Vice President of LEO System Engineering, where he was responsible for leading the end-to-end architecture and system performance of the Telesat Lightspeed constellation.
-Prior to his over ten-year career at Telesat, Mr. Forest held leadership positions in satellite systems and antenna engineering at MDA Space.
+Michel Forest will become Telesat's Chief Technology Officer, effective at the end of February 2025, following the retirement of David Wendling.
+In this role, he will oversee satellite operations, satellite and systems engineering, launch activities, and program management.
+Most recently, Mr. Forest served as Telesat's Vice President of LEO System Engineering, where he led the end-to-end architecture and system performance of the advanced Telesat Lightspeed constellation.
+Prior to his decade-long career at Telesat, he held leadership positions in satellite systems and antenna engineering at MDA Space.

 Glenn Katz, Chief Commercial Officer